RetroDECK/ES-DE/FAQ-ANDROID.md

 You only need to buy it once, and then you can use it on all your devices, as long as you have the Amazon Appstore app installed on all these devices.
 There are no subscriptions or additional costs, you just buy it once.

-## Can I set ES-DE as my launcher?
+## Can I set ES-DE as my home app/launcher?

 Kind of, ES-DE can't natively be set as your launcher but you can use a third party app to make this work such as [AnyHome](https://play.google.com/store/apps/details?id=com.draco.anyhome&hl=en_US&gl=US).
 It's not necessarily recommended though as ES-DE is not a native Android application, it's written in C++ and essentially works as a game engine with a game loop that constantly runs.
 For this reason it consumes more resources and battery than a native launcher app.
 An alternative approach would be to use a native launcher with ES-DE, this makes for a nice game console experience.
 To achieve this the following app is recommended: https://play.google.com/store/apps/details?id=com.k2.consolelauncher